Sacramento Northern Railway: Car ferry service

 The railway was one of only two interurbans to operate a car ferry, and was the longer and more ambitious of the two.
 The first ferry constructed, the 186 ft Bridgit (a pun on "Bridge It") was constructed of wood in San Francisco and launched in July 1913.
 It was destroyed by fire on May 17, 1914.

 After unsuccessful experiments with an unpowered barge, the railroad rented car floats from other railroads in the area and commissioned a new, steel ferry from the Lanteri Shipyard in nearby Pittsburg.
 The Ramon was constructed entirely from flat steel plate to save time, and had no curved surfaces on its hull.
 It was double ended with a central, raised bridge in the typical carfloat style.
 Power was by a 600 hp distillate engine, one of the largest constructed, which was insufficient to counteract high winds and currents in the bay.

 Three tracks were installed on the deck, all long enough to carry three passenger cars or five freight cars.
 All three could not be used at the same time; the central track overlapped the other two, and either the single central track or the two outside tracks could be used, depending on load.
 All tracks were equipped with powered trolley wire.

 The Ramon was retired in 1954 after a Coast Guard inspection determined that the hull plating was no longer in a safe condition, and it was scrapped locally.

 Bridges and viaducts

+The SN had two very long wood piling viaducts that crossed the Yolo flood plain.
+The Lisbon trestle near Rio Vista was built by the OAE as part of the main line on the north side of Suisun Bay; a 4000 ft section collapsed into the flood plain in 1951, with the replacement only in service a few years before abandonment.
+The Yolo causeway is an 11000 ft trestle built by the Northern Electric as part of their extension to Woodland.

+The M Street Bridge between Sacramento and West Sacramento was built in 1911 by the Northern Electric.
+It was a center-bearing swing bridge truss bridge.
+By the 1930s, the bridge was experiencing increased congestion from both road and marine traffic and a replacement was planned by the State, County, and railroad.
+The Tower Bridge opened in 1935, replacing the span with a vertical lift bridge.
+It was added to the National Register of Historic Places in 1982.

 California State Route 20 crossed the Sacramento River at Meridian on a bridge also carrying the Sacramento Northern's line to Colusa.
 The tracks were in the center of the bridge and the two highway lanes were on the sides.
 It was replaced in 1977.

-The SN had two very long wood piling viaducts that crossed the Yolo flood plain, the Lisbon trestle to Rio Vista and the Yolo causeway to Woodland.